-Almost all printer manufacturers offer free recycling schemes for original cartridges that were made by them, as a courtesy to you as their customer.
+Almost all printer cartridge manufacturers offer free recycling schemes for their cartridges, as a courtesy to you as their customer.

-First, check if your cartridge (or the new one you've bought) came with a pre-paid recycling envelope or postage label to use to return an empty cartridge.
-If not, choose your printer's manufacturer below for further information on their recycling scheme.
+First, check if your cartridge (or the new one you've bought) came with a pre-paid recycling envelope or postage label from the manufacturer to use to return an empty cartridge.
+This will potentially save you some time and hassle!

-This free service allows you to return most laserjet and inkjet cartridges that were made by HP.
+HP's free service allows you to return most laserjet and inkjet cartridges that were made by Hewlett Packard and Samsung.

 Lexmark's service collects most of their ink and laser cartridges.

 N.B.
 If requesting ink cartridge return bags, you are not required to tick the box that says that your details can be used for marketing.

 Send Neopost an email with your details, and they'll send you a Freepost envelope to return one or more Neopost cartridges.

 Oki offer a freepost service for low volumes of returns, and a collection service for more high-volume users.

 Panasonic can send you pre-paid postal return labels for their own branded cartridges.
 Contact them by email directly on their web site, as their automated service appears to be giving errors.

 I'm afraid Philips do not run a recycling service that we know of.